 |

-St. Mary's at Uttoxeter is hard to photograph because of the height of its spire and the narrowness of surrounding streets.
-Much of the church was built between 1826 and 1828 replacing a medieval structure but the tower and spire date from the 14th century.
+St. Mary's at Uttoxeter was built between 1826 and 1828 replacing a medieval structure but the tower and spire date from the 14th century.
 The picture of the nave shows the galleries above each aisle.
 The chancel was modified in 1877.
+In recent years, the north aisle has been separated from the nave with a glass and wood partition and is now a cafe called "CofE CafE" where you can have breakfasts and light lunches while supporting the church funds.

 Samuel Johnson's father was a bookseller and lived in Lichfield.
 He sold books in other locations including Uttoxeter and stored his stock in the Talbot Inn.
 On one occasion he asked his son to go to Uttoxeter to sell his books for him and Samuel declined.
 When much older, in 1777, Samuel was struck by pangs of conscience and went to Uttoxeter to perform a penance by standing in the square all day.
 This event is commemorated by the plaques on the circular stone building in the centre of the square.
-This formerly housed a weighing machine but it is now used as a newspaper kiosk.
-It was built in 1854.
+This building, erected in 1854, formerly housed a weighing machine but it is now used as a newspaper kiosk.
 The streets around the two adjoining squares contain a number of timber framed properties.

 The Buildings of England, Staffordshire, by Nikolaus Pevsner, Penguin,